tidy-finance/website/docs/31_beta.md

 ```

 <img src="31_beta_files/figure-html/unnamed-chunk-8-1.png" width="672" style="display: block; margin: auto;" />

+## Paralellized rolling-window estimation

 Even though we could now just apply the function using `group_by()` on the whole CRSP sample, we advise against doing it as it is computationally quite expensive.
-Remember that we have to perform rolling window estimations across all stocks and time periods.
+Remember that we have to perform rolling-window estimations across all stocks and time periods.
 However, this estimation problem is an ideal scenario to employ the power of parallelization.
-Parallelization means that we split the tasks which perform rolling window estimations across different workers (or cores on your local machine).
-It turns out to be quite easy to implement with only a small addition to what we already have learned using `map()` functions.
+Parallelization means that we split the tasks which perform rolling-window estimations across different workers (or cores on your local machine).
+It turns out to be quite easy to implement with only a small addition to what we already have learned using `map()`-functions.

 First, we nest the data by `permno`.
-Nested data means that we now have a list of `permno`s with corresponding time series data.
+Nested data means we now have a list of `permno`s with corresponding time series data.

 ```r
 crsp_monthly_nested <- crsp_monthly %>%